Romancing SaGa 2: Release

 Romancing SaGa 2 was released on December 10, 1993.
 Three guidebooks were published by NTT Publishing in association with Square; two in December 1993, and a complete guide in February 1994.
 A manga adaptation was released in three volumes by Tokuma Shoten between August 1994 and April 1995.
 The first volume was written by Hiroshi Morimoto, while the rest was written by Mayumi Hazuki.
 All volumes were illustrated by Kazuki Mendo.
 Like the other Super Famicom SaGa titles, Romancing SaGa 2 was never released outside Japan.
 Square localization staff member Ted Woolsey attributed it to a lack of manpower and the wish to keep staff on the production of Final Fantasy VII and Trials of Mana.
 In a later interview, Kawazu attributed the lack of localization both to its unconventional gameplay and the large amount of text in need of translation.

 The game received Virtual Console re-releases on the Wii in 2010, the Wii U in 2014, and the New Nintendo 3DS in 2017.
 The Wii version became unavailable with the shutdown of Wii's online services.
 For these versions, the game received a higher-than-expected CERO rating due to references to alcohol and drugs.
 The game was ported to mobile phones.
-It originally released for i-mode on November 1, 2010; an EZweb version followed on Marsh 3, 2011.
+It originally released for i-mode on November 1, 2010; an EZweb version followed on March 3, 2011.
 The port included a new dungeon called the Maze of Memories, featuring the background lore for the Seven Heroes.
 Several bugs and exploits from the original were fixed, with a new area included to replace a popular exploit to increase in-game funds.
 New character classes were distributed as paid downloadable content.
 This version shut down in 2018, when the services for older mobile titles were shut down.